 Bo Chen, PhD

-Dr. Bo Chen is a tenured Professor in the Departments of Ophthalmology and Neuroscience at the Icahn School of Medicine at Mount Sinai.
+Dr. Bo Chen is a tenured Professor in the Departments of Ophthalmology and Neuroscience at the Icahn School of Medicine at Mount Sinai, and an endowed professorship of The Harold W. McGraw, Jr. Family Foundation Professor in Neuroregeneration.
 Dr. Chen received his PhD in Pharmacology at the University of Miami School of Medicine, and later pursued postdoctoral training in the Department of Genetics at Harvard University.
 He was previously an Assistant and Associate professor in the Departments of Ophthalmology and Neuroscience at Yale University School of Medicine.
 Dr. Chen received the Karl Kirchgessner Foundation Award for Retinal Research and was a Pew Scholar in the Biomedical Sciences from 2013-2017.
 He is a reviewer for numerous publications including, but not limited, to Science, Neuron, eLife, PNAS, Cell Reports, Science Advances, and Journal of Neuroscience.

 Dr. Bo Chen’s research focuses on mechanistic and therapeutic studies of retinal degenerative diseases caused by loss of photoreceptors or retinal ganglion cells, such as age-related macular degeneration, retinitis pigmentosa, and glaucoma.
 To study these conditions, his laboratory pursues two main strategies: neuroprotective strategy to save existing retinal neurons and neural regenerative strategy to produce new retinal neurons.